nathanielrb/time-in-microKanren/paper.md

 # Appendix: miniKanren Wrappers

-Here are the miniKanren control operators described in \cite{microkanren}, adapted for delayed streams.
+Here we adapt the miniKanren control operators described in \cite{microkanren} for delayed streams.
 Unlike the original paper, we do not use `Zzz` to wrap goals in `conj+` and `disj+` since this makes it difficult of control the goal construction time at different levels of nested delays, a problem when referring to stateful resources.
 This difficulty should be addressed in future implementations of temporal µKanren.

 ```